Lyme disease and other infections spread by ticks hit record high

 “The true number of cases is probably 10 times that,” said Dr. John Aucott, director of the Johns Hopkins Lyme Disease Research Center and chair of the federal Tick-Borne Disease Working Group.

-The working group issued a report Wednesday saying states and the federal government needs to spend more to track, prevent and treat these infections as they affect more and more people.
+The working group issued a report Wednesday saying states and the federal government need to spend more to track, prevent and treat these infections as they affect more and more people.

 “There are more cases.
 Every year, the geographic distribution expands,” Aucott told NBC News.